 - Specific Topic

-- Other advanced-level coursework with permission of the undergraduate advisor and consent of the instructor in lieu of other required courses
+- Other advanced-level coursework with consent of the instructor in lieu of other required courses

-Information and course descriptions for topics courses (POLI SCI 201, POLI SCI 400, POLI SCI 401) and proseminars (POLI SCI 601, POLI SCI 601, POLI SCI 601) are posted on the department website prior to each enrollment period.
+Information and course descriptions are posted on the department website prior to each enrollment period.
 POLI SCI 315 Legislative Internship is available by application only.
 Specific deadlines will be announced each semester.
-For further information, see Internships on the department website.
 Students with a classification making them ineligible for certain courses due to retroactive or AP credits may see the instructor for possible permission to enroll on a space available basis.
 Students who wish to enroll in a course that is closed may use the online wait list available through the Student Center in MyUW.
 The number of credits for variable credit courses is determined by course format and contact periods for a specific semester as noted in the class schedule.
 For graduate programs, see the Graduate section of this Guide.

 - SuccessWorks